 But this particular youtuber, was not really the reason why I wrote this article, he was just a trigger that brought back the tiny things that put together shown more complex problem.
 Recently I saw dozens of videos of, sometimes well known, streamers, who clearly cheat in games like Call of Duty Warzone and not only they are not banned by the services, but also they get preferential treatment from the publishers, like Activision.
 Well, Activision doesn’t really have much credibility left after recent scandals, but still letting streamers blatantly cheat, just because they are streamers, is a bit of a stretch.

 One of the streamers was shown in Call of Duty Warzone being delivered money by his fans, who were stream sniping so they know when he is in trouble, where should they help him and how.
 Once he was in dire straits out of nowhere came a player or two in a helicopter or a truck, patiently and quietly waited until streamer will kill them so he could get money and equipment.
 While this is pathetic way of progressing in the game for the streamer, the bigger problem was with his serious speech that was also presented in the video, in which he condemned stream sniping and people hunting streamers using that method are bad.
-So, in another words, when you use stream sniping for your advantage it’s just for fun, if someone else is using it to kill you, that’s a crime.
+So, in another words, when you use stream sniping for your advantage it’s just for fun, if someone else is using it to kill you, that’s a crime against humanity.

 I think the best way to summarize my point is a quote from one of the videos I watched when Cyberpunk 2077 was still a thing - one of the youtubers was angry that he wasn’t provided with a code to test the game before premiere and he burst into "I’m a content creator FFS!" tantrum.
 Oh my, how many schools you need to finish to become a "content creator"?
 How does it distinguish you from regular players?
 Why are you better than regular players?